 Child and Youth Studies: Technology and Youth

 Learn to create meaningful technology-based learning experiences for youth.
-The Technology and Youth specialization prepares you to effectively develop and implement educational programming for children, families and communities in formal, informal and social settings.
+The Technology and Youth specialization prepares you to effectively design, develop and implement educational programming for children, families and communities in formal, informal and social settings.

 - Technology, Education, and Communities

 - Introduction to Developing Educational Websites and Videography

 science and technology centers, zoos, and other public educational organizations

 through a post-baccalaureate or graduate-level teacher licensure programs